-The second model we consider, fEWA, is a one-parameter variant of the experience weighted attraction model (EWA, Camerer and Ho (1999)).
-In this model, strategy probabilities are determined by logit probabilities similar to Equation (7) with actual payoffs $(\pi(p_i, p{-i}))$ replaced by strategy attraction.
-In both variants, strategy attraction, $A_i^j(t)$, and an experience weight, N(t), are updated after every period.
-The experience weight is updated according to $N(t) = \phi(1-\kappa) \cdot N(t-1) + 1$, where φ is the change-detection parameter and κ controls exploration (low κ) versus exploitation.
+The second model we consider, fEWA, is a one-parameter variant of the experienceweighted attraction (EWA) model (Camerer and Ho, 1999).
+In this model, strategy probabilities are determined by logit probabilities similar to equation (7) with actual payoffs ($\pi(p_i, p{-i})$) replaced by strategy attraction.
+In both variants, strategy attraction, $A_i^i(t)$, and an experience weight, N(t), are updated after every period.
+The experience weight is updated according to $N(t) = \phi(1 - \kappa) \cdot N(t - 1) + 1$, where φ is the change-detection parameter and κ controls exploration (low κ) versus exploitation.
 Attractions are updated according to the following rule: